Children's Hospital is part of the UPMC family.

 Research: UPMC is one of the great academic institutions in the United States.
 Almost every clinical program is outstanding and on the cutting edge of medical diagnosis and therapy.
 The library is supported by millions of dollars in federal grants each year and puts every journal, book, protocol and database on your computer for immediate access at no cost.
 The university houses an enormous amount and variety of top-tier basic and clinical research in every imaginable field and is generous in supporting young investigators.
 If you want to pursue research, you will find a scientifically exciting niche here and the university will support you.
 The university and our program will provide you with every opportunity to grow intellectually, scientifically and clinically.
 You will choose the direction but we will help with the means.
 You will begin research rotations in your first year and then can choose to continue research projects during elective time in the second and third years.

 Location: Finally, let’s discuss the city.
 Pittsburgh has small-town virtues with some big-city advantages.
 If you have a family, this is a wonderful place to raise children.
 There are beautiful neighborhoods, lovely parks, excellent day care, good schools, and special programs in music, art, and sports for children.
 More subtly, family is the major value here and you will quickly find a community of young parents who want to share the experience with you.
-If you are single, the medical center, business, and legal communities are vibrant and filled with bright, intellectual, and ambitious young people like yourself.
+If you are single, the medical center and the University of Pittsburgh, Carnegie Mellon University and many smaller colleges, business, and legal communities are vibrant and filled with bright, intellectual, and ambitious young people like yourself.
 The faculty, residents and students at the medical center are an incredibly rich mixture of people from all over the world and every social background.
 The city has major league sports teams and world-class theater, art, and music.
 The city is filled with people of every age jogging, biking, paddling, and playing basketball, racquetball, squash, tennis, golf, and every other sport.
 In 2017, Pittsburgh ranked #8 on CBRE's list of tech talent momentum market.
 Millennials accounted for 25.3 percent of Pittsburgh's urban population, the second-largest concentration of the markets in the report.
 The report stated: "Pittsburgh, the city of three rivers, now has a trifecta of top tech talent, a growing base of millennials, and a strong and vibrant commercial real estate market, which is now home to a number of powerhouse tech companies as well as smaller start-ups gaining national recognition."

 Ira Bergman, MD, PhD